speeduino/speeduino/README.md

 A: Come and visit the forum : http://speeduino.com/forum

-If you still need some more info, feel free to drop me a line: noisymime (AT) gmail (dot) com
+If you still need some more info, feel free to jump on our Slack team: http://slack.speeduino.com:3000/